Itz-fork/Mega.nz-Bot/README.md

 **Non Mandatory Vars,**
 - `IS_PUBLIC_BOT` - Set this to 'True' if you want to set Download Function as Public.
 Default to 'False'
-- `LOGS_CHANNEL` - Make a private channel and forward a message from that channel to [@ChannelidHEXbot](https://t.me/ChannelidHEXbot) and Get this.
-(Recomended to add this variable).
-If you're hosting your bot Heroku, after deploying the bot delete `LOGS_CHANNEL` var.
-Else you'll get some errors
+- `LOGS_CHANNEL` - To get this, follow these steps,
+    - Make a private channel
+    - Send a message and copy it's link
+    - The link'll be something like `https://t.me/c/12345/1`.
+Simply copy the `12345` part from it and add `-100` to the beginning of it.
+Now it'll be something like `-10012345`.
+That's your channel id!
 - `MEGA_EMAIL` - Fill this if you want to use your own Mega Account.
 This is your Mega account Email
 - `MEGA_PASSWORD` - Fill this if you want to use your own Mega Account.
 This is your Mega account Password

+Check out [sample config file](https://github.com/Itz-fork/Mega.nz-Bot/blob/main/config.sample) if you aren't using heroku 🤗

 ### With Heroku